Meeyatta/Number-guessing-AI-model/README.md

 Ai model for guessing numbers based on user's drawings.

 ## How to use:
-Download the zip and launch "NumberGuesingAiModel.Ink"
+Download the files and launch "NumberGuesingAiModel.Ink"

 ## Main features:
   -3x5 Board for drawing numbers from 0 to 9.\